 Crispin Blunt MP, Ben Bradley MP, Nusrat Ghani MP, Rachel Maclean MP, Julian Knight MP, John Penrose MP, Lee Rowley MP, Liz Truss MP

 1828 was founded to champion freedom.
 Why are we needed today?
-Because practically anything that’s perceived as remotely negative is blamed on capitalism, economic freedom or neoliberalism.
+Because practically anything that’s perceived as remotely negative is blamed on capitalism or economic freedom.
 There is also an urgent need to challenge socialism’s grip on the young and to make the case for free market-conservatism.
 Because, let’s not forget, the evidence is on our side, and those who hand us the blame for all the ills of the world are usually the very people who created said problems in the first place – those who see an ever-more active state as the solution, despite that being the fundamental issue.

 1828 and the ASI expanded on these values and translated them into policy proposals in our recently released publication, The Neoliberal Manifesto, which was launched at Conservative party conference 2019.
 The reception was so positive that a Spanish version of the manifesto, El Manifiesto Neoliberal, and a Catalan version, El Manifest Neoliberal were subsequently published.